-EED 652-O was assigned exclusively to AUM (ASU comparable course is EDU 543), and RED 641 was assigned exclusively to AUM (ASU comparable course is REA 562).
+EED 652-O is assigned exclusively to AUM (ASU comparable course is EDU 543), and RED 641 is assigned exclusively to AUM (ASU comparable course is REA 562).

-FED 647 was assigned exclusively to ASU and is EDU 504 Elementary Curriculum.
-RED 601 was assigned exclusively to ASU and is REA 560 Techniques and Skills of Reading.
+FED 647 is assigned exclusively to ASU and is EDU 504 Elementary Curriculum.
+RED 601 is assigned exclusively to ASU and is REA 560 Techniques and Skills of Reading.

-The AUM State Approved Certification programs for the A level (traditional M.Ed. and the alternative M.Ed.) in Elementary Education were revised to reflect the four mandatory courses.
+The AUM State Approved Certification programs for the A level (traditional M.Ed. and the alternative M.Ed.) in Elementary Education reflect the four mandatory courses.
 The revised programs were approved by the State Department of Education in March, 1993.
-Therefore, these four courses are now required for all students seeking A level teaching certificates in Elementary Education from the State Department of Education.
+Therefore, these four courses are required for all students seeking A level teaching certificates in Elementary Education from the State Department of Education.